 Turn a new wrist seal inside out and install it over the tool while pulling the edge of the new wrist seal even with the edge of the band of old wrist seal that is still attached to the material.
-Press the new latex seal against the protruding pieces of duct tape.
-Roll the edge of the new wrist seal up until the entire band, which is still glued of the original seal, is visible.
+Press the new latex seal against the protruding pieces of duck tape.
+Roll the edge of the new wrist seal up, fully exposing the remaining band of the old rubber wrist seal.

-Wipe the original and the new seal with MEK and dry with a clean absorbent material.
+Wipe the surfaces to be glued on both the old and the new wrist seals with a clean absorbent material and MEK.
 Apply one coat of PB-300 adhesive to both seals and wait 3 minutes.
 Apply a second coat PB-300 to both seals and wait 2 minutes.
 Insert the flat wooden applicator into the folded area of the new seal and gently break the bond of any adhesive that overlapped when you were applying the PB-300.
 Now "walk" the new seal over the original seal area so that it exactly overlays the still glued band of the old wrist seal.
 Press the new seal firmly using your fingers.
 Allow the suit to set up and cure for 2 hours, longer is better.

-5. Replacing the neck seal -
+5. Replacing the Neck Seal -